-YouTube vlogs have seen a massive growth in popularity in 2018, so I’ve put together a post to help you choose the best cameras for vlogging.
+YouTube vlogs have seen massive growth in popularity, so I’ve put together a post to help you choose the best cameras for vlogging of the year.

 I explain the camera features that can make your vlogging experience fun and easy, and help you understand what makes a good vlog camera.

 Starting your own video blog isn’t difficult, and if you’re consistent and post good quality content, you can even earn money from vlogging.